Trump’s War With CNN: News Ratings Show He’s Losing And So Do His Approval Polls

 Due to then candidate Trump’s year-long berating of the press, and especially CNN, Zucker commissioned a poll.
 He noted that “there has been no diminution whatsoever” in the trust in CNN by the public.
 Of 2,000 Americans surveyed in January, Forbes reported, only 31 percent believe CNN’s coverage of Trump has been unfair.
 Over half said they trusted CNN.

 And it isn’t just CNN that is tiring of the president’s — and his surrogates’ — aversion to answering questions straightforwardly.
-As was reported by The Inquisitr, Fox News Channel‘s Shep Smith took Trump to task after the press conference, stating that the media was in no manner wrong for pursuing answers to questions about the current reports of Trump aides speaking with Russian operatives, individuals from a nation that American intelligence services have implicated in interfering with the 2016 presidential election, during his presidential campaign.
+As was reported by the Inquisitr, Fox News Channel’s Shep Smith took Trump to task after the press conference, stating that the media was in no manner wrong for pursuing answers to questions about the current reports of Trump aides speaking with Russian operatives, individuals from a nation that American intelligence services have implicated in interfering with the 2016 presidential election, during his presidential campaign.

 At the same time, the president is losing ground in approval rating polls.
 Although the president complained about unfair coverage with regard to polling, touting Rasmussen’s poll where he had a 55 percent approval rating, the Real Clear Politics average (which shows, as one would expect, an average of the latest polls) shows President Trump’s average approval rating at 44.7 percent (50.3 disapproval), which is considerably lower.
 Worse, the nonpartisan Pew Research Center’s latest poll indicates the president has a 56 percent disapproval rating as well.

 And even worse still, Gallup reported that almost a month into his administration, Donald Trump has hit historic lows.
-Not only is the president trending 21 points below average (at 40 percent approval) for the one-month mark, he also was 11 points lower than any other president in mid-February for any other president (going back to President Dwight Eisenhower).
+Not only is the president trending 21 points below average (at 40 percent approval) for the one-month mark, but he also was 11 points lower than any other president in mid-February for any other president (going back to President Dwight Eisenhower).

 To be fair, polls are conducted and calculated in various ways, so only a one-to-one comparison with polls from the same polling entity (such as Gallup’s downward trending daily and weekly polls) are truly accurate comparisons.
 But looking over the various polls in the Real Clear Politics list on a one-to-one basis, it can be seen that, with few exceptions, President Trump’s approval ratings are sliding.
 In some, this can be accounted for in the margin of error.
 But overall, with the exception of a few, polls for the president’s approval rating tend to be trending downward, or disapproval upward.